Amira Hass: Views and opinions

+In 2018, Hass suggested that the EU introduce visas for Israeli citizens, asking every applicant whether they had collaborated in war crimes or lived in occupied territory.
+According to Hass, this would "make Israelis realize that this reality is not normal" and would not be antisemitic, but would benefit Jews in the future, "sav[ing] us from Israeli policies of today".

 Awards and recognition

 Hass was the recipient of the World Press Freedom Hero award from the International Press Institute in 2000.

-On 27 June 2001, Hass received the Golden Dove of Peace Prize awarded by the Rome-based organization Archivo Disarmo.

-In 2002 she was honoured with a Prince Claus Award from the Dutch culture and development organisation Prince Claus Fund.
+On 27 June 2001, the Rome-based organization Archivo Disarmo awarded her the Golden Dove of Peace Prize.
+In 2002, she was honoured with a Prince Claus Award from the Dutch culture and development organisation Prince Claus Fund.

 She won the Bruno Kreisky Human Rights Award in 2002, the UNESCO/Guillermo Cano World Press Freedom Prize in 2003 and the inaugural award from the Anna Lindh Memorial Fund in 2004.

 In September 2009, Hass received the Hrant Dink International Award, with Alper Görmüş.

-On 20 October 2009, Hass received the Lifetime Achievement Award from the International Women's Media Foundation.

-In December 2009 Hass was awarded the Reporters Without Borders Prize for Press Freedom "for her independent and outspoken reporting from the Gaza Strip for the Israeli daily Ha'aretz during Operation Cast Lead, the offensive which Israel waged against the territory from 27 December 2008 to 18 January 2009".
+On 20 October 2009, she received the Lifetime Achievement Award from the International Women's Media Foundation.
+In December 2009, Hass was awarded the Reporters Without Borders Prize for Press Freedom "for her independent and outspoken reporting from the Gaza Strip for the Israeli daily Ha'aretz during Operation Cast Lead, the offensive which Israel waged against the territory from 27 December 2008 to 18 January 2009".

+Hass won the 2024 Columbia Journalism Award and was the commencement speaker for the Columbia University Graduate School of Journalism on 15 May 2024.